-Before sample collection, field sampling technicians prepare all bottle labels and affix them to the appropriate containers, as defined in the QA program plan or applicable EM-SOPs.
+Before sample collection, field sampling technicians prepare all bottle labels and affix them to the appropriate containers, as defined in the applicable EM-SOPs.
 Appropriate preservatives are added to the containers before or immediately after collection, and samples are refrigerated as necessary.
 The contract laboratory confirms preservation upon receipt of the samples.
 BNL is notified as soon as practical if a sample arrives unpreserved or at the wrong temperature.
-This notification typically occurs on the day or receipt, but for weekend deliveries, the notifications occur Monday morning.
-If a sample arrives with an incorrect pH, the lab has been instructed to attempt to correct the pH.
+This notification typically occurs on the day of receipt, but for weekend deliveries, the notification may occur on the following Monday.
+If a sample arrives with an incorrect pH, the lab is instructed to attempt to correct the pH.
 If the sample matrix does not allow this correction, the analysis is conducted on a priority basis.
-Sample preservations, including incorrect preservation, is noted on the sign in documentation and included with every data package.
-If the BNL Project Manager, with the help of a OC chemist and/or radiochemist, determines that an incorrect preservation issue would result in data that does not meet the data quality objectives of the project, the analysis is cancelled prior to BNL receiving any data.
+Sample preservations, including incorrect preservation, are noted on the sign in documentation and included with every data package.
+If the BNL Project Manager, with the help of a QC chemist and/or radiochemist, determines that an incorrect preservation issue would result in data that does not meet the data quality objectives of the project, the analysis is cancelled prior to BNL receiving any data.